ali-rivera/MLBook/04_ML_Concepts_I_Foundations/Lab_Overview.md

 Work through the following Data to Concept and Learning Difficulty questions presented from this weeks lecture:
   * How difficult is the data to gather?
-  * How well does the data match your problem?
-  * Has the data been used in the past with success?
   * Is the target difficult to measure or break into smaller parts?
   * What level of uncertainty (risk) are you willing to accept?